TIF Purchase Rehab

 Have Questions?

-Download the TIF Purchase Rehab Manual
+Download the NHS TIF Purchase Rehab Manual (2024)

 The entire NHS staff is fully equipped to provide a full range of services including financial counseling.
 We can help you identify other resources and options to buy, fix and keep your home.